kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 - You realise there is a mistake in the uploaded data object inflation.txt.
   Edit the data object so the inflation for 2021 is 1.4%.
-- Rename the data object to 'inflation_corrected.csv'.
+- Rename the data object to 'inflation_corrected.txt'.
 - Download the edited file from iRODS.